Skip to content

 FAQ

-Common questions about depression therapy, what to expect, and how to get started.
+Common questions about working with low mood and depression, what to expect, and how to get started.

 Contact us

-A rough patch usually shifts after the circumstances change.
-Depression tends to linger regardless of what's happening around you.
-If you've felt flat, disconnected, or exhausted for more than two weeks, it's worth talking to someone.
+A rough patch tends to ease once the circumstances change.
+With depression and persistent low mood, the heaviness often stays regardless of what's happening around you.
+If you've felt flat, disconnected, or exhausted for more than a couple of weeks, it's worth talking to someone.
+You don't need a diagnosis to reach out.

-It's a conversation — not an interrogation.
-Your practitioner will listen to what's been happening, help you understand patterns, and work with you on small, practical steps.
-There's no pressure to 'perform' or have all the answers.
+It's a conversation, not an assessment.
+Your practitioner will listen to what's been going on, help you make sense of patterns, and work with you on small, practical steps.
+There's no pressure to have it all figured out or to perform.
+You can go at whatever pace feels right.

-That's completely fine.
+That's completely okay.
 You don't have to share anything you're not comfortable with.
-Your practitioner will follow your lead — therapy works at your pace, not ours.
+Your practitioner will follow your lead.
+Everything happens at your pace, not ours.